jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 You can see how we use `pprint` to produce the output in a slightly more readable format.

-If we want to apply updates to more than one record we use the [`update_many`](http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.update_many) to apply changes to more than one document.
+If we want to apply updates to more than one record we use [`update_many`](http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.update_many) to apply changes to more than one document.
 Now if the filter applies to more than one document the changes will be applied to each document.
 So imagine we wanted to add the city sales tax to each city.
-First, we want to add the city sales tax to all the zipcode regions in New York.
+First, we want to add the city sales tax to all the ZIP Code regions in New York.

 ```python
 >>> zipcodes.update_many( {'city': "NEW YORK"}, { "$set" : { "sales tax" : 4.5 }})